lkozina1309/tensorflow/README.md

 Repository has 2 parts, CNN and RL.
 Convolutional neural networks (CNN) contains scripts used for computer vision and Reinforcement Learning (RL) uses gym ( https://gym.openai.com/) in order to maximize the notion of cumulative reward.

 Repository CNN has scripts used for classification of images.
+These scripts can be used in more serious projects.